Millard House (Pasadena, California): Interior

 La Miniatura has an interior floor area of 4230 ft2.
 The Los Angeles County website and some sources cite the residence as having three bedrooms and three bathrooms, while The Wall Street Journal cites it as having four bedrooms and four bathrooms.
 The house is three stories high, being arranged around a central core; including the roof terrace, the house has four levels.
 The floor plan is shaped roughly like two overlapping squares, which intersect in the core, and are placed along a grid of squares measuring 16 inches across, with joists hidden under the floor beams.
 Wood, plaster, and concrete are used as decorations throughout the house.
 Unlike Wright's other houses, in which he designed most or all of the furniture inside, Wright did not design much of La Miniatura's furniture, except for some living-room bookshelves.

 The house's garage and entrance are located on the eastern side of the building, facing Prospect Crescent.
 Due to the slope of the site, the main entrance is through the second floor, where the double-height living room is located.
 This arrangement is similar to the palazzo-style layout that Millard had admired, where the main rooms were on a piano nobile above the ground level.
 The second floor is accessed by a narrow entrance hall with a concrete floor, a 6 ft 8 in plaster ceiling, and textile-block walls.
 The living room walls are composed of both plain and decorated textile blocks.
 The western wall has a screen of perforated blocks, facing the ravine; the perforations are infilled with small glass shards to keep water out.
 The living room is designed with a fireplace and balcony, the latter of which rests on a set of concrete beams supported by patterned textile-block piers.
 The ceiling spans 14 ft high and is made of redwood beams.
-A pair of glass doors leads from the living room to a terrace, and there are glass transom windows above these doors.
+A pair of glass doors, with glass transom windows above, leads from the living room to a terrace.
 A sitting room leads off the living room.

 On the first floor, there is a kitchen and a dining room opening onto a terrace.
 The dining room has a low ceiling and overlooks the pond next to it.
 The bedrooms are stacked on top of one another and are in the western section of the building, facing the ravine.
 There is one bedroom on all three floors; the bedroom on the first floor was initially intended for servants, while the second-floor bedroom was used as a guest room.
 The third floor contained Millard's bedroom with a balcony overlooking the living room and outdoor terrace.
 Millard's bedroom faces east and has a double-height ceiling, with a small balcony overlooking the room, similarly to the living room.
 The narrowest section of Millard's bedroom has a tall window facing the ravine to the west.